trunk-io/docs/check/configuration/supported/detekt.md

 # Detekt

-Detekt is a linter for Java.
+Detekt is a linter for Kotlin.

 You can enable the Detekt plugin with